In the guide

 I have lost the receipt.
 The trader says I no longer have any rights.
 Is this correct?

 No. You do not have to produce your receipt in order to make a claim against the trader for faulty goods.
 However, you do have to prove that you bought the goods, how much you paid and when you bought them.
-Normally this would be the receipt but you could use the delivery note or a copy of your bank or credit card statement.
+Normally this would be the receipt but you could use a copy of your bank or credit card statement.

 The clothes I bought in-store do not fit.
 The trader will not give me a refund.
 Is this correct?